Bidding Adieu to Dave Barrett

 By Rod Mickleburgh

 So, farewell then, Dave Barrett.
 A month after the remarkable NDP leader passed away, it was time for the public to bid adieu, formally and informally.
 The official state memorial in Victoria came first, followed the next day by what was more a gathering of the clans at Vancouver’s Croatian Cultural Centre, not that far from where Dave Barrett grew up on the city’s rough-and-tumble east side.
 Both events were packed, befitting the immeasurable contribution he made to the province of British Columbia during his short 39 months as its first socialist premier.
 (Unlike today’s New Democrats, he never shied from using the term “socialist.”)
-Beyond his political legacy, there was an outpouring of real affection for someone who had ...
+Beyond his political legacy, there was an outpouring of real affection for someone who had such a ...